-Mr. Tan's highest academic qualifications are the Singapore Cambridge General Certificate of Education Ordinary Level Examination.
-Mr. Tan does not have any directorships or chairmanships both present and those held over the preceding three (3) years in other listed companies.
+Mr. Tan's highest academic qualification is the Singapore Cambridge General Certificate of Education Ordinary Level Examination.
+Mr. Tan has not held any directorships or chairmanships in the preceding three (3) years in other listed companies.

 Ms. Tan Guat Lian